Identity Renegotiation is a unique new approach to helping people navigate changes throughout the lifespan.

 It is now over 100 years since professional counseling and psychotherapy were created.
-This “modern” field, designed for the urban middle class in Europe and the U.S., reflected that time:
+They were considered “modern” at the time, but so was indoor plumbing.
+What were the conditions of people's lives that time?

-- Economies were growing and the new "nuclear family" was highly valued.
+- Economies were growing and the new "nuclear family" was considered to be a universal goal.

-- Individuals were seen as separate, self-directed, and hidden from themselves and others.
+- Individuals were seen as having “personalities” that were separate, established in early life,, and hidden from themselves and others.

 - Helping was defined as a process of uncovering repressed parts of the self.

-In the present time, a period that has been called “postmodern,” conditions have changed.
-Birth control technologies have changed sexual experience.
-Electronic media and ease of travel have increased cross-fertilization among cultures.
-Many economies are shrinking.
 At the same time, the Euro-Western ideal of the separate “self,” dating back to classical Greece, has been challenged.
-An ancient image of a Relational Self--a person whose life is intertwined with others, who is responsible not only for self but for the social group--fits better with contemporary experiences of global interdependence.
+People are reconnecting with an ancient image of a Relational Self--a person whose life is intertwined with others, who is responsible not only for self but for the social group.
+This fits with contemporary experiences of global interdependence.

-In a world where difference is a constant—-difference of gender, race, culture, class, ability, age, sexual orientation—-understandings and skills for collaborating with others are the most basic needs.
-In counseling, education, and other human service fields, the concepts of Identity Renegotiation are intended to address these needs.
+In a world where difference is a constant—understandings and skills for collaborating with others seem to be the most basic needs.
+In counseling, education, and other human service fields, the theory of Identity Renegotiation focuses on those understandings and skills.

 Goals of Identity Renegotiation Counseling

 Identity Renegotiation offers a supportive framework for understanding people’s problems and a plan for organizing the helping process.
 Identity Renegotiation Counseling (IRC) works by helping people to:

 - View their lives in terms of universal themes of complexity, continuity and change;